See things differently? The gifs and screenshots on this article reflect Sharegate version 5.23 or greater.

 - Select the item you would like to perform the action on from the Explorer.

-- Click Remove Permissions from the Security section of the Quick Actions panel.
+- Click Remove Permissions from the Quick Actions panel.

 - Verify the targets you are removing permissions from.